What You SAY About Men & Dating Changes Everything!

 Self-talk usually comes from our inner critic and unless we decide to act to shift the balance from negative to positive most of us will remain stuck in this endless loop.
 Maybe we learned to be so self-critical from one or both of our parents.
 That’s the not so great news.
 The good news is that we’re adults now and we can decide to change what no longer serves us in our growth and development as humans.

 No need for judgement here – we all do it or have done it.
-We say things to ourselves we wouldn’t say to anyone else.
+We say things to ourselves we wouldn’t say to anyone else, especially when it comes to me and dating.
 You know this is true, yet you might feel powerless to change.
 Negative self-talk is just a habit and we all know habits can be changed.

 Women tend to be more self-critical than men so let’s talk about how to shift whatever you might be saying to yourself.